ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 # Request Reduction

 Now that the assets have been minified, let's take a look at how FIT can reduce the number of requests.
-Since there is a performance overhead for each HTTP request, having too many requests is bad for performance.
+Since there is an overhead for each HTTP request, having too many requests is bad for performance.
 FIT can reduce the number of requests by inlining small external resources such as [images](https://developer.sevenval.com/docs/current/web-accelerator/Image_Inlining.html), [scripts, and stylesheets](https://developer.sevenval.com/docs/current/web-accelerator/JsCssInlining.html).

 > The optimizations described here are, at this time, mostly HTTP 1.1 transport optimizations.
 Thus, image inlining, script and style inlining, and Script Manager optimizations will automatically be deactivated when the Delivery Context Property `request/http2` is set, because the measures taken can be counterproductive in HTTP 2.
 To force inlining of resources with `ai-inline="true"` set even if `request/http2` is true, use the `force-explicit="true"` attribute for the respective inlining option.
 Please note that this is not recommended!